crypto-guys/nearcore-continuous-delivery/README.md

-# Using Jenkins to automate nearcore CD
+# Using Jenkins to automate nearcore CI/CD

 In this guide I will go over how I set up jenkins to monitor the nearcore github for new updates on specific releases, retrieve the new releases, compile the source code locally, run automated testing, and finally deploy a node using the new software on its own localnet.
 This should work with a new install of ubuntu 18.04